 2. Do your keywords right

-This cannot be stressed enough, but the descriptions, titles and keywords on your templates need to accurately describe the content.
+This cannot be stressed enough, but the descriptions, titles and keyword tags on your templates need to accurately describe the content.
 Otherwise, even the best template will be thrown under the bus.

 You should add the following information in any template uploaded on Pinterest: